Handling Prices

 update_plan_rack(token, lcode, pid, rack)

 Pricing plans have default values (when default values of a pricing plan are not specified, the default prices become the default room prices, see the rooms section).
 The update_plan_rack() function is used to modify them.
-The rack argument is a KV structure:

 {